Isarstyle/bovespa_crawler/README.md

 ## Dataset

-The dataset has been generated using 4200 companies and from 12296 financial reports.
+The dataset has been generated using 5134 companies and 14018 financial reports.

 Dataset: [dataset.csv](./data/dataset.csv)